 First and foremost, if a student's safety or another individual's safety is at risk (physical or sexual assault, impaired physician, or other egregious situation), first call 9-1-1, visit the emergency room, or take other actions appropriate to the situation.
-Then, once safe, contact Dr. Gerald Tolbert, Interim Associate Dean for Student Affairs, at 206.616.7068 or via email at gbert@uw.edu.
+Then, once safe, contact Dr. Gabe Sarah, Associate Dean for Student Affairs at gesarah@uw.edu.

 - Learning Environment Feedback Tool: Students who wish to report mistreatment or a serious concern that doesn't require immediate response are encouraged to use the Learning Environment Feedback Tool.
 In the tool, students can provide a description of their concerns and indicate their follow-up preference and how they would like their feedback shared.
 The Learning Environment Feedback Tool provides the option of anonymous reporting and students may indicate how they want their identity and the identity of anyone else involved in the situation to be shared. - Director of the Learning Environment: The Director of the Learning Environment is the point person for any student who has a concern about the learning environment or mistreatment experienced or witnessed.
 Melinda Frank is the Director of the Learning Environment.
 She can be reached by email at mmmfrank@uw.edu or by phone at 206.616.1816.
 Students may also make an appointment to meet with Melinda in person, by phone, or via Zoom.
 Her office is located in the T-wing suite.
-All UWSOM students, regardless of year in the curriculum and regardless of physical location, may contact Melinda at any time. - Deans: Students may report mistreatment to Dr. Gerald Tolbert, Interim Associate Dean for Student Affairs via confidential voicemail at: 206.616.7068; or email at gtolbert@uw.edu.
+All UWSOM students, regardless of year in the curriculum and regardless of physical location, may contact Melinda at any time. - Deans: Students may report mistreatment to Dr. Gabe Sarah, Associate Dean for Student Affairs at gesarah@uw.edu.
 Students may also report mistreatment to any other dean at UWSOM, including but not limited to Student Affairs, Foundations or Clinical Deans. - Block and Clerkship Evaluation Forms: Students who have concerns about mistreatment during a block or clerkship may also report on the End of Block/Clerkship Evaluation Form, completed at the end of each block/clerkship. - Other Avenues to Report Mistreatment: Students may choose to discuss their concerns with any of the following people to determine the most appropriate course of action: College mentor, counselor, honor council member, staff member, Center for Health Equity, Diversity & Inclusion.
 If a student wishes to make a formal report to an entity that is external to the School of Medicine, they may contact the University Complaint Investigation and Resolution Office (UCIRO), UW Title IX Coordinator, or a UW Office of the Ombud.